Minnie Hauk (horse): Background

 Minnie Hauk is a bay filly with a white blaze and two white socks bred in Ireland by B V Sangster.
 As a yearling in September 2023 she was consigned by the Camas Park Stud to the Goffs Orby sale and was bought for €1,850,000 by M V Magnier on behalf of the Coolmore Stud.
 She was sent into training with Aidan O'Brien at Ballydoyle and races in the ownership of the Coolmore partners Derrick Smith, Susan Magnier and Michael Tabor.
 She was named after an American opera singer.
 The name had previously been used for an American mare foaled in 1975 who was the ancestor of several important winners.

 She was from the ninth crop of foals sired by Frankel, an undefeated racehorse whose other progeny have included Cracksman, Adayar, Soul Stirring and Hurricane Lane.
-Minnie Hauk's dam Multilingual finished sixth on her her only racecourse appearance but did better as a broodmare, producing the Summer Mile winner Tilsit.
+Minnie Hauk's dam Multilingual finished sixth on her only racecourse appearance but did better as a broodmare, producing the Summer Mile winner Tilsit.
 As a daughter of the Poule d'Essai des Pouliches winner Zenda Multilingual was a half-sister to Kingman and a close relative of Oasis Dream.

 Racing career

 2024: two-year-old season

 Minnie Hauk was ridden in both of her races as a two-year-old by Wayne Lordan.
-She began her racing career in a one mile maiden race on yielding ground at Cork Racecourse on 1 October when she started the 13/8 favourite in a fifteen-runner field.
+She began her racing career in a one-mile maiden race on yielding ground at Cork Racecourse on 1 October when she started the 13/8 favourite in a fifteen-runner field.
 She settled behind the leaders and kept on well in the straight but never looked likely to catch the front-running Wemightakedlongway and was beaten two and a half lengths into second place.
 Eighteen days after her debut, the filly went off the 2/5 favourite against eight opponents for a maiden over one mile on soft ground at Leopardstown Racecourse and recorded her first success as she gained the advantage three furlongs from the finish and held off a challenge from Subsonic to win by half a length.